troynowakrealty/web-agent/README.md

    - Enter a goal in the mission parameters (e.g., "Find me a good NFT from Rarible")
    - Click "INITIALIZE MISSION"

-Detailed documentation, architecture, and advanced configuration options are available below.

 ## Features

 - **Multiple AI Providers**: